 It was just a few days ago that I had to flash factory images on my Nexus 5.
 I recently tried the Cover Lockscreen app on my phone but after uninstalling it, I found that my lock screen was not letting apply any background.
 All features working, but no background!
 I tried many things to solve the issue but none of them worked at all.

 So finally, I flashed the stock images to my phone.
 Everything went well and the problem was fixed too.
 However, later I discovered that my 32GB Nexus 5 was showed only 14GB as available storage on the device.
 The thing surprised me and vexed a little too.
-If your 32GB Nexus 5 shows 16GB storage only and you’ve encountered a similar issue after flashing the factory images to your Nexus 5, the present tutorial will help you solving the problem.
+If your 32GB Nexus 5 shows 16GB storage only and you’ve encountered a similar issue after flashing the factory images to your Nexus 5, the present tutorial will help you solve the problem.

 The method described below has been tested successfully on Nexus 5 and it should fairly work on other Nexus devices like the Nexus 4, Nexus 7, Nexus 10 and others too.
 The procedure, however, might prove risky if not followed carefully.
 Proceed at your own risk.